swyxio/brain/A - Writing/Draft - What People Want.md

 	- significance, quality, progress, moving the needle
 	- meaning, purpose, legacy, greater good, changing the world
 - things that dont change https://collabfund.com/blog/betting-on-things-that-never-change/

+people like david vs goliath

+people dont want to lose things to make mistakes to lose time to be bored (not netlfix.. phones)